gmlaudone/CHMPython/workshop-1.md

 title: "Workshop 1"
 use_math: true
 ---
-# Introduction to the Jupyter notebook
+# Introduction to the Jupyter Notebook
 By the end of this workshop you should be able to:

 * start the Jupyter notebook, open an existing notebook and create a new one.
 * use the Jupyter notebook environment to carry out scientific calculations.
 * create short programs using numerical variables.

-## What is the Jupyter notebook?
+## What is the Jupyter Notebook?
 The Jupyter Notebook (previously IPython Notebook) is an interactive computing environment that enables you to author notebook documents that include: